MathematicFirmsofMemphis/-All-Parts-by-Name-inside-a-Mining-Barge-class-Space-Drone/README.md

 Added A System called global axis geo-vision similar to earth's geo-vision from the atmosphere features which allows humans to see geology and geography.
 This is a response to simulations that are lit and not dark and contain geography and geology which cannot be seen by camera or eye that is not at a specific geo-

+Added gas vision and liquid vision with geo-vision for the mining barge-class space drone.
+This means you can see gas and liquids along side geography globally anywhere in deep space!
 Test them in a black hole simulation and air flow simulation and more for fracture prevention!
 No max speed due to our Faster than Light Proof via motherboards